Electronic Reporting Tool (ERT), Version 5.0

 |Installation, Program Files and User's Guide|

-Version 5.0 Program Files - October 15, 2014 (ZIP 7MB).
+Version 5.0 Program Files - November 19, 2014 (EXE 7MB).
 This version of the program requires either MS Access 2007 SP2, MS Access 2010, MS Access 2013 or MS Access 2010 Runtime.
-Download the ZIP file to your hard drive and extract the manual and the database to a folder.
+Download the EXE file to your hard drive, runnigh the file will extract the manual and the database to a folder that you select.
+It will overwrite the existing files.
 If you do not have MS Access 2007, 2010 or 2013, download and install MS Access 2010 Runtime from the Microsoft Access Download Center prior to running the ERT.
 Running the ERT application (ERT4.accdb) will open the program with MS Access.

 |Example ERT Project Data Sets (PDS) and field data import files.
 Two example Project Data Sets are available for use as examples of comprehensive data entry and documentation.
 The file Method_29-30B_Example_Data_2014.
 (ZIP 19M) contains a populated Project Data Set example of single and paired train manual test methods.
 A second Project Data Set which is unpopulated is provided for users to test the importing of field data.
 Included in the ZIP file are two spreadsheet files and two XML files for use in demonstrating importing the point and header field data.
 The file RATA_DATA_Demo_08-27-2012.
 (ZIP 19M) contains a populated Project Data Set example of instrumental test methods and the performance specifications for those test methods.
 Updated October 2014.

-ERT User's Guide (PDF 3M) - The Users Guide has been expanded and updated to support the increased capabilities of ERT version 5.
-To assist the user to quickly locate the specific area of interest, the Table of Contents and the Table of Figures include "Hot Links" to the applicable page for that topic.
+ERT User's Guide (PDF 7M) - The Users Guide has been expanded and updated to support the increased capabilities of ERT version 5.
+To assist the user to quickly locate the specific area of interest, the Table of Contents and the Table of Figures include "Hot Links" to the applicable page for that topic and the training videos.
 We have also prepared a comprehensive set of videos addressing individual ERT use areas.
 The videos are available on the ERT Training and Webinars

 Please read the Update History to keep track of changes and corrections in the program.
 (PDF 20K) The document includes technical information about changes from versions 3 to 4, 4.1 and the recent changes in version 5.0.